 Click Exclude Users to not include the users for the campaign.

-For more information to exclude users, refer to Preference Management.
+For more information, refer to Preference Management.

 Click Reset Filter to reset the segmentation filters.

-Click Show Count to display the total number of users that are currently part of the configured segment
+Click Show Count to display the total number of users that are currently part of the configured segment.

 In the Enable Control Group section